jccriado/basisgen/README.md

 Gives 1123 invariants (in ~ 40 seconds in a 2,6 GHz Intel Core i5).
 This agrees
 with arXiv:1512.03433.
+Ignoring lower dimensional operators in each case:

-Dimension 9: ~3 minutes
+* Dimension 9: 560 (3 minutes)
-Dimensino 10:
+* Dimension 10: 15456 (15 minutes)
+*